- Associate Professor

 Daqing Yang has research interests in the following three areas: the technological construction of the Japanese empire in Asia; the history and memory of World War II; and Japan's relationship with Asia in the postwar period.
 In 2004, Dr. Yang was appointed a Historical Consultant to The Nazi War Crimes and Japanese Imperial Government Records Interagency Working Group at the U.S. National Archives.
 In the Fall of 2006, he served as the Edwin O. Reischauer Visiting Professor of Japanese Studies at Harvard University.
 He has also taught at University of Tokyo, Waseda University (Japan) and Yonsei University (Korea).
 The founding co-director of the Memory and Reconciliation in the Asia Pacific program based at the Sigur Center for Asian Studies.
 Prof. Yang is the author of Technology of Empire: Telecommunications and Japanese Expansion, 1883-1945.
-He is currently working on a handbook on reconciliation in East Asia as well as energy resources in the Japanese empire.
+He is currently working on reconciliation in East Asia as well as energy resources in the Japanese empire.

 Toward a History Beyond Borders: Contentious Issues in Sino-Japanese Relations, co-edited with Jie Liu, Hiroshi Mitani and Andrew Gordon.
 Cambridge: Harvard University Press, 2012.